backporteverything/Backport-Everything/README.md

 To add textures to old old versions that don't support texture packs, you'll need to add it as a jar mod using [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), they're pretty much the same, but Prism Launcher has fancy extra features.

-1. Before we start, download the texture pack for the version you want and extract it using your preferred file extractor (e.g. 7-Zip, WinRAR, Windows).
-You should now have the jar file that we'll use later on.
+1. Download the ZIP file for the version of Minecraft you want to change, you'll need it for later.
-2. Download and install either [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), take your pick.
+1. Download and install either [Prism Launcher](https://prismlauncher.org/) or [MultiMC](https://multimc.org/), take your pick.
-3. Open either Prism or MultiMC, log in to your Microsoft account and then click the 'Add Instance' button in the top-right corner.
+2. Open either Prism or MultiMC, log in to your Microsoft account and then click the 'Add Instance' button in the top-right corner.
-4. In the 'Custom' (Prism) or 'Vanilla' (MultiMC) section, on the right-hand side, tick the checkboxes for 'Betas' and 'Alphas' in the filter list.
+3. In the 'Custom' (Prism) or 'Vanilla' (MultiMC) section, on the right-hand side, tick the checkboxes for 'Betas' and 'Alphas' in the filter list.
-5. Scroll down to the version you want to play, select it and click the OK button in the bottom-right.
+4. Scroll down to the version you want to play, select it and click the OK button in the bottom-right.
-6. Once you've clicked OK, an icon will appear for the version you selected.
+5. Once you've clicked OK, an icon will appear for the version you selected.
 Right-click on the icon and click 'Edit...'
 (Prism) or 'Edit Instance' (MultiMC)
-7. Go to the 'Version' tab if you're on Prism Launcher.
+6. Go to the 'Version' tab if you're on Prism Launcher.
-8. Once you're on the version tab, you should see a list of actions on the right-hand side.
+7. Once you're on the version tab, you should see a list of actions on the right-hand side.
 Click the button that says 'Add to Minecraft.jar'
-9. A new window should appear, locate that jar file you got during step 1, select it and open it.
+8. A new window should appear, locate the Backport Everything file, select it and open it.
-10. The jar mod should now be installed.
+9. The jar mod should now be installed.
 You can then launch the version of Minecraft, and the new textures should work!